filecoin-project/specs/src/systems/filecoin_mining/storage_mining/_index.md

 - `Challenged` miner has been selected to prove its storage via SurprisePoSt and is currently in the Challenged state
 - `DetectedFault` miner has failed at least one SurprisePoSt, indicating that all claimed storage may not be proven.
 Miner has lost power on its sector and recovery can only proceed by a successful response to a subsequent SurprisePoSt challenge, up until the limit of number of consecutive failures.

 `DetectedFault` is a miner-wide PoSt state when all sectors are considered inactive.
 All power is lost immediately and pledge collateral is slashed.
-If a miner remains in `DetectedFault` for more than MaxConsecutiveFailures, all sectors will be terminated, both power and market actors will be notified.
+If a miner remains in `DetectedFault` for more than MaxConsecutiveFailures, all sectors will be terminated, both power and market actors will be notified for slashing and return of client deal collateral.

 `ProvingSet` consists of sectors that miners are required to generate proofs against and is what counts towards miners' power.
 In other words, `ProvingSet` is a set of all `Active` sectors for a particular miner. `ProvingSet` is only relevant when the miner is in OK stage of its `MinerPoStState`.
 When a miner is in the `Challenged` state, `ChallengedSectors` specify the list of sectors to be challenged which is the `ProvingSet` before the challenge is issued thus allowing more sectors to be added while it is in the `Challenged` state.

+Miners can call ProveCommit to commit a sector and add to their Claimed Power.
+However, a miner's Nominal Power and Consensus Power will be zero when it is in either Challenged or DetectedFault state.
+Note also that miners can call DeclareTemporaryFault when they are in Challenged or DetectedFault state.
+This does not change the list of  sectors that are currently challenged which is a snapshot of all active sectors (ProvingSet) at the time of challenge.

 {{< diagram src="diagrams/miner_post_state_machine.dot.svg" title="Miner PoSt State Machine" >}}